michaelzheng67/knowledge-graph/README.md

 ## Tech Stack

-Tbh, this project was mostly my attempt to get more familiar with Django.
+Project built with Django.
 The db is sqlite, and all ml models are ran locally.

 ## Setup